 - Communication – where appropriate by stakeholder group, including peers, team, department, organisation, customers, etc.

-- Equipment, e.g. door signs, name badges, email addresses, other forms of ID, electronic profiles, photographs.
+- Equipment, e.g. door signs, name badges, email addresses, identification documents and other forms, electronic profiles, and photographs.

 - Personal changes – e.g. name change, dress change

 - Use of facilities.